At Ohio Valley University, we seek

 The final grade will be based on your work in the following way:

-Only in the area of Essays and Maps will any extra credit be allowed to exceed these percentages.
-Also, extra credit in the course will be given for a one-page introduction of yourself.
+Extra credit in these areas will not be allowed to exceed these percentages.
 Your final grade will be A, B, C, D, or F. An A will be given for an average of 100-90, a B for 89-80, a C for 79-70, a D for 69-60, and an F for any average below 60.

 Plagiarism is the presentation of another person's work as your own, whether you mean to or not.
 Copying or paraphrasing passages from another writer's work without acknowledging that you've done so is plagiarism.
 Translating passages from another writer's work in another language without acknowledging that you've done so is plagiarism.
 Copying another writer's work without putting the material in quotation marks is plagiarism, even if credit is given.
 Allowing another writer to write any part of your essay is plagiarism.